 Scope note: This property describes the CRM Entities documented as instances of E31 Document.

-Documents may describe any conceivable entity, hence the link to the highest-level entity in the CIDOC CRM hierarchy.
+Documents may describe any conceivable entity, hence the link to the highest-level entity in the CIDOC CRM class hierarchy.
 This property is intended for cases where a reference is regarded as making a proposition about reality.
 This may be of a documentary character, in the scholarly or scientific sense, or a more general statement.

 Examples: